 This IR35 Guide can be used to help you determine how compliant your contractual agreement is.
 It is intended for guidance purposes only and should not be used in place of a professional contract assessment.
+Our IR35 section is written in conjunction with IR35 experts, Qdos Contractor.

 HM Revenue and Customs introduced the ‘intermediaries legislation’, commonly known as IR35, in April 2000.
 The legislation is intended to combat the abuse by an individual who would be treated as an employee were it not for the fact they provide their services via their own personal service company (PSC).
 Working in this manner enables an individual to make substantial tax and NIC savings.
 If the Revenue investigate a contract and decide that it is ‘caught’ by IR35 they will calculate a deemed payment, treating all income received as salary and demanding all tax and national insurance contributions on payments originally paid out as dividends.